JustAlternate/My-EKS/notes.md

 I've encountered issues when trying to destroy the infrastructure with `terraform destroy` due to resource dependencies.
 I added some best practices forced deletion dependencies and lifecycle.

+I had a lot of different issues i encountered when trying to deploy using terraform my Observability stack by using the already packages prometheus-grafana helm chart.

+most particularly because the yaml for config the prometheus stack was hard to debug because i had to wait the terraform apply and then monitor by using kubectl get logs while it was applying.

+I then added golden signals for each micro services
+- Latency, saturation, errors, traffic

+for the api service, its api and the database read and write it does. for the web-server service, its api and the http get it do.

+obviously i used the prometheus golang package to do that and added a /metric endpoint for each micro service

+next step is to make all of this accessible through grafana.